wsaqaf/mecodify-docker/README.md

 This repo is based on a repo [osx-docker-lamp](https://github.com/dgraziotin/osx-docker-lamp), a.k.a dgraziotin/lamp, which itself is a fork of [tutumcloud/tutum-docker-lamp](https://github.com/tutumcloud/lamp).
 I made a few modifications and added the mecodify-related files that are necessary for the application to work.

+So far, this repo has been demonstrated to work on Mac OSx but not on Windows.
+If you wish to provide feedback on how to adjust it to work on a Windows machine, please [contact us](mailto:admin@mecodify.org).

 ### Usage

+##### 1) Download repo

+You can download the compressed files in [this repo](https://github.com/wsaqaf/mecodify-docker/archive/master.zip) and uncompress it on your device.
+Then you should use the command prompt (Terminal) to go inside the folder that is just created.

-##### 1) Create image
+##### 2) Create the docker images

-Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), go to the main directory where the Dockerfile file is and run (note: depending on your priviliges, you may need to run the below commans as admin):
+Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), in the directory where the Dockerfile file is located, run the following:

         docker build -t wsaqaf/mecodify .

 The above command may take a few minutes or more (depending on your connection and processor speed) and should create two docker images, one for wsaqaf/mecodify and one for the Ubuntu base image (phusion/baseimage).
 The total could taking just over 900MB storage since they include a lot of files for ubuntu, apache, php, phpmyadmin, mysql along with mecodify.

-##### 2) Create container

-To create the docker container and run mecodify directly from the localhost, ensure that port 80 is free and if it is not, feel free to change "80:" to any available port such as "8080:", then run:

-        docker run -d -i -t -p "80:80" -p "3306:3306" -v ${PWD}/mysql:/var/lib/mysql -v ${PWD}/app:/app --name mecodify wsaqaf/mecodify

-Notice that the above database name and user name and passwords are set to 'mecodify' and 'root' while the password is left blank by default in the configurations.php file located in the ./mecodify directory.
-If you are considering having this public, it is wise to not use docker but install each required components separately as explained in the official [GitHub repo](https://github.com/wsaqaf/mecodify).

 ##### 3) Add Twitter API Settings